samuel-cerezo/GPSi/README.md

-# GPSi: GNSS-Initialization
+# GNSS-inertial state initialization by distance residuals

-**GPSi** is a system for tightly coupled **GNSS-Inertial** initialization that leverages inertial preintegration and GPS measurements to estimate the initial velocity, gravity, sensor biases, and extrinsic transformation between the IMU and the global (GNSS) reference frame.
-The method is designed and implemented in Python.
+This repository contains a novel GNSS-inertial initialization strategy that delays the use of global GNSS measurements until sufficient information is available to accurately estimate the transformation between the GNSS and inertial frames.
+Instead, the method initially relies on GNSS relative distance residuals.
+To determine the optimal moment for switching to global measurements, we introduce a criterion based on the evolution of the Hessian matrix singular values.

 🔗 Project page: [samuel-cerezo.github.io/gpsi](https://samuel-cerezo.github.io/gpsi.html)